neherlab/treetime-cloud/validation/Readme.md

 ```

 ### Initial data
 The data usde for the simulation are located in the `resources` folder.
 Basically, the validation scripts need the Influenza tree and alignment with substantial number of leaves (ideally, around 5000 leaves).
 We have chosen the influenza sequences for the period 2011-2013 years, segment HA.
-The sequences were downloaded from [flu-DB](https://www.fludb.org), re-aligned.
+The sequences were downloaded from [Influenza Research Database](https://www.fludb.org), re-aligned.
 The tree for the alignment has been built using FastTree.
 In principle, any other tree can be used for the alignment.
 In case another tree is used, make sure you specify the name of the tree accordingly where needed.

 To run Beast, we need som configuration template.
 As we work with influenza trees, we use the previously tested and published configuration from the [Bedford, Russell, et al](http://www.nature.com/nature/journal/v523/n7559/full/nature14460.html?WT.ec_id=NATURE-20150709&spMailingID=49054266&spUserID=MjA1NjIyNTk4MQS2&spJobID=720986702&spReportId=NzIwOTg2NzAyS0).
 The file is located in the `resources` folder.
 Note that we use it only as a configuration template.
 Than means, in each simulation we specify the actual sequences, initial tree and leaf dates, whereas all the configurations stay the same accross simulations.